redtexts/texts/gorter_1918_world_revolution.md

 disorganisation of production and National Debts, will be forced after the war to nationalise many undertakings, or to put them under State control.
-They will then take away the right to strike, reduce wages, increase he [sic] working hours, and speed up work to the highest possible pitch.
+They will then take away the right to strike, reduce wages, increase the working hours, and speed up work to the highest possible pitch.
 In short, the workers will be State slaves.

 The programme of the German, English, Italian, and French reformists,